 As of 2013 Ken Peters is still employed by SeaWorld.

-Update 2: The impact of the Blackfish film continued throughout 2015.
+The impact of the Blackfish film continued throughout 2015.
 In summer SeaWorld – suffering from declining visitor numbers and a falling stock price – attempted to stem criticism of its treatment of killer whales by announcing that the size of the tanks which they live in will be almost doubled.
-The expansion will begin at SeaWorld San Diego and will see the tank increase from 5.6 million gallons to almost 10 million gallons as part of a $100million project, and it will also feature running water so that the killer whales can experience swimming against the tide.
-The expanded tanks at San Diego are set to open to the public in 2018 and following this the Orlando and San Antonio SeaWorld parks will be expanded in a similar way.
+The expansion will begin at SeaWorld San Diego and will see the tank increase from 5.6 million gallons to almost 10 million gallons as part of a $100 million project, and it will also feature running water so that the killer whales can experience swimming against the tide.
+The expanded tanks at San Diego are set to open to the public in 2018 and following this the Orlando and San Antonio SeaWorld parks will also be expanded in a similar way.
 The news did little to appease campaigners and marine biologists who stated that it would not change the fact that the killer whales were still kept in captivity.

-Update 4: In March 2016 SeaWorld received further bad publicity when it was revealed that Tilikum had an infection which was likely to prove fatal.
+In March 2016 SeaWorld received further bad publicity when it was revealed that Tilikum had an infection which was likely to prove fatal.
 The company wrote on its website:

 “We are saddened to report that over the past few weeks, Tilikum’s behavior has become increasingly lethargic, and the SeaWorld veterinary and animal care teams are concerned that his health is beginning to deteriorate.”

 A few days later an announcement was then made that SeaWorld was ending its captive breeding of killer whales.
-As SeaWorld no longer takes killer whales from the wild this means that the current generation of killer whales would be the last held captive within SeaWorld parks.
+As SeaWorld no longer takes killer whales from the wild this means that the current generation of killer whales will be the last held captive within SeaWorld parks.
 This was accompanied by a national advertising campaign on US national television explaining why SeaWorld was phasing out the breeding of whales, and also stating that releasing killer whales which had only known life in captivity would likely be fatal for the whales.